HarHar/Futaam/README.md

 IRC Interface
 ====
-The IRC interface is a bot that runs as a daemon, and then when using any other interface with the argument '--ircnotify' will make the daemonized bot announce the changes made to the specified channel.
+The IRC interface is a bot that runs as a daemon, and then when using any other interface with the irc hook will make the daemonized bot announce the changes made to the specified channel.

 Usage:

-    futaam --irc --host irc.server.net --port 6667 --nick MyNick --channel "#anime" futaam /path/to/database --INTERFACENAME --ircnotify
+    futaam --irc --host irc.server.net --port 6667 --nick MyNick --channel "#anime" futaam /path/to/database --INTERFACENAME --hook irc

 Note that the channel parameter must be enclosed by quotes or have the # escaped